Government campaign focusing on the shortage of organ donors from minority ethnic groups

 Jay added: “Too many people say no to donation because they think their faith prevents it.
 There are myths and misunderstandings.
 We must talk more about the subject with those we love, family and friends, young and old.
 If more people in our communities supported organ donation, more lives in our communities would be saved.”

-NHS Blood and Transplant’s annual report reveals only seven percent - 114 - of donors last year were from black, Asian and ethnic minority backgrounds.
+NHS Blood and Transplant’s annual report reveals only seven percent - 114 - of donors last year were from minority ethnic groups.
 This figure is increasing however, thanks to more black, Asian and ethnic minority families saying yes to donation when asked in hospitals.

 But family refusal continues to be the biggest obstacle to organ donation among these communities.
 Only around half as many families support organ donation compared with families from a white background.